(for He who effectually worked for Peter in his apostleship to the circumcised effectually worked for me also to the

 Paul always referred to himself as the least of the apostles, because he had persecuted Jesus by hunting down Christians to the death: "Binding and putting both men and women into prisons."
 But God in His grace, arrested Paul on his murderous journey that day, and brought this arrogant Pharisee to his knees, when he met Jesus face to face.

-Saul of Tarsus became Paul the Apostle of Christ, after Jesus met and commissioned him, for His own service.
+Saul of Tarsus became Paul, the Apostle of Christ, after Jesus met and commissioned him for His own service.
 Paul was a chosen instrument of Christ who was to bear His name to the Gentiles.
 He was commissioned to preach to kings and to princes, as well as to Gentiles and the sons of Israel.

 Paul was entrusted with the gospel to the uncircumcised and is often referred to as 'the Apostle to the Gentiles' while Peter received a responsibility towards the circumcised i.e. the Jews.

 It was in his letter to the Galatians, that Paul laid great emphasis on his apostolic calling, because these Galatian believers were perverting the gospel of Christ by reverting to Judaism and placing themselves back under the Law of Moses.

 They also challenged Paul's calling, his apostleship, and the revelations he had received from Christ, because his gospel conflicted with their biased thinking.
 This required Paul to emphasise his calling and God-given authority.
 Paul explained that "He (the Holy Spirit of God) Who effectually worked for Peter in his apostleship to the circumcised, effectually worked in ME also to the Gentiles."

 Paul wanted to make it clear that the same Spirit of God who had empowered Peter for his God-authorised apostleship among the Jews, is the same Holy Spirit Who was working powerfully in his own ministry and apostleship to Gentile believers.